d112358/idlmav/README.md

 ## Reducing notebook file size
 * On some environments, plotly will include the entire plotly library (~ 4MB) in the notebook DOM for portable figures (`go.Figure`)
 * This is not the case for interactive widgets (`go.FigureWidget`) where the plotly library is served from the backend
-* Using a custom plotly renderer can also avoid this for `go.Figure`
+* Using a custom plotly renderer can also avoid this for `go.Figure`, importing plotly via a CDN instead
 * Custom plotly renderers are made available in `idlmav` via a context manager:
   ```python
   from idlmav import plotly_renderer